acressy/acressy/README.md

 ## Fun Facts 🎉
 - I studied abroad in Barcelona in the Fall of 2022 and took Organic Chemistry, Biochemistry, and Human Anatomy.
 - Former Mathnasium tutor (2020-2022) and Biology TA at Georgia Tech (Fall 2024).
-- As a prospective MS Bioinformatics student, I have already taken five of my required graduate courses and got them paid for with my Zell Miller Scholarship!
-- I love to crochet!
+- I love to crochet, knit, and sew!
 So far, my favorite project is the blanket I made in the shape of Captain America's shield.
+I also sewed over 100 masks in 2020 when there was a shortage.

 ## Connect With Me 🌍
 - [My LinkedIn Profile](www.linkedin.com/in/abby-cressy-3834b7226)